th0ma7/crypto/README.md

 ```

 # Ethminer Watchdog
-Simple script to monitor the GPU of your mining rig along with status of `ethminer` service and restart or reboot if a GPU is hung.<br/>
+Simple script to monitor the GPU of your mining rig along with status of `ethminer` service and restart or reboot if a GPU is hung.
 Currently only works with AMD video cards.

 Parameters:
 - `--HWMON` or `-HWMON`        -> Print GPU temperature & Watt